-The steepest slopes are in the southeast corner of the site (approximately 15% slope).
-The rest of the site is generally flat (typically 0-5% slopes).
+The site is generally flat (typically 0-5% slopes).

 c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any prime farmland.